 It’s well known that bile acids are critically important for the digestive process, but they also act as signaling molecules in many tissues.
 One of these many tissues is the pancreas, which expresses specific receptors that regulate several cell functions.

 TUDCA is believed to increase energy burned at the cellular level, potentially affecting how the body regulates insulin.
 High blood sugar levels due to poor insulin use (high glucose levels) can actually damage endothelial cells––the cells lining blood vessels, lymphatic vessels, and organs.
-Under oxidative stress, TUDCA has been found to help support endothelial cells when too much glucose (sugar) is present .*
+Under oxidative stress, TUDCA has been found to help support cellular health in the presence of too much glucose (sugar) .*